MicrosoftDocs/cpp-docs/docs/vs-2015/atl-mfc-shared/reference/cimage-class.md

  The logical y-coordinate of the upper left corner of the destination rectangle.

  `dwROP`
  The raster operation to be performed.
 Raster-operation codes define exactly how to combine the bits of the source, the destination, and the pattern (as defined by the currently selected brush) to form the destination.
-See [BitBlt](http://msdn.microsoft.com/library/windows/desktop/dd183370) in the [!INCLUDE[winSDK](../Token/winSDK_md.md)] for a list of other raster-operation codes and their descriptions.
+See [BitBlt](http://msdn.microsoft.com/library/windows/desktop/dd183370) in the Windows SDK for a list of other raster-operation codes and their descriptions.

  `pointDest`
  A [POINT](http://msdn.microsoft.com/library/windows/desktop/dd162805) structure indicating the upper left corner of the destination rectangle.